jhu-business-analytics/Baltimore-Police-Surveillance/README.md

 ![crimes day and night district](https://github.com/reecewgriffith/Baltimore-Police-Surveillance/blob/master/crimes_day_night_district.png)

 ## Cluster Analysis
-We performed clustering analysis on three different variables:
+We performed clustering analysis on three different anchor sets: crime type, district, and neighborhood.
+This provides a simpler way to study the various crime types, disctricts, and neighborhoods of Baltimore.
+Each anchor serves as a representative of the other crime types, districts, or neighborhoods it represents.
+This will make it easier for the Baltimore Police department to manage patrols and other such activities.

 ### Crime Type: